American Nightmare (band): Reunion shows (2011–present)

 In January 2022, the band embarked on a Background Music 20th Anniversary tour, playing the album in its entirety.
 The tour was supported by Chemical Fix, as well as Gel on the east coast dates and Scowl on the west coast dates.

+On May 1, 2023 the group released a 4 song EP titled Dedicated to the Next World.

+After not playing any live shows in 2024, the band played a special 25th anniversary show in Brooklyn New York.

 Musical style and legacy

 American Nightmare have been categorised as hardcore punk, melodic hardcore and emo.
 Their music was a reaction against the lyrical positivity of Youth Crew revival bands that had been popular in Boston at the time like In My Eyes, Floorpunch and Bane.
-The band perused a more dark and nihilistic sound in comparison through the influence of The Smiths and Joy Division.
-Other influences include Black Flag, the Cro-Mags and Siouxsie and the Banshees.
+The band pursued a more dark and nihilistic sound in comparison through the influence of the Smiths and Joy Division.
+Other influences include Turning Point, Mission of Burma, the Bruisers, Heroin, the Lemonheads, Slapshot, Bauhaus, Converge, Ink & Dagger, New Order, Unbroken, Orchid, One Last Wish, Archers of Loaf, Cat Power, Leatherface, Avail, Jawbreaker, Lifetime, Sebadoh, SSD, Sick of It All, Moss Icon, Chisel, Suede, Chain of Strength, Sheer Terror, the Afghan Whigs, the Magnetic Fields, Sonic Youth, Eric's Trip, Agnostic Front, Galaxie 500, the Microphones, Cave In, Black Flag, the Cro-Mags and Siouxsie and the Banshees.

 Their music often makes use of high-tempos, breakdowns, gang vocals and singalongs.
-They have been cited as an influence by The White Noise, Frameworks, Killing The Dream, Defeater, Touché Amoré and Dead Swans.
+They have been cited as an influence by the White Noise, Frameworks, Killing The Dream, Defeater, Touché Amoré and Dead Swans.

+Lawsuit

+In September 2024, Eisold filed a lawsuit against professional wrestling promotion WWE, professional wrestler Cody Runnels (who wrestles as Cody Rhodes) and online merchandise retailer Fanatics over the "American Nightmare" name and trademark on merchandise.
+Eisold has held the "American Nightmare" clothing, music and entertainment services trademark since 2016.
+In 2019, Eisold agreed with Runnels on using the nickname after the latter tried to file a trademark on it.
+In 2021, Eisold and Runnels entered into an agreement that allowed Runnels to use the trademark so long as the trademark prominently featured Runnels' name, likeness and association with wrestling.
+In the lawsuit, Eisold claims that WWE, Runnels and Fanatics have violated the agreement by selling merchandise bearing the "American Nightmare" name with little to no reference to Runnels as a wrestler.
+Eisold also cites confusion in the marketplace by saying that some wear Runnels' merchandise to his band's concerts and that his band is regularly tagged on social media in stories about Runnels.
+Eisold is seeking at least $150,000 in damages and treble damages of up to $300,000 for federal trademark infringement, in addition to attorneys' expenses.